 In this article, we pause to consider the moments straight after childbirth.
 Being mentally aware of this moment can help minimise any potential for shock and increase the opportunity for joy.

 The idea of losing the baby bump can have different outcomes for different mums.

 Anecdotally, mums have told me how excited they are about going back to “normal”, albeit with baby in tow.
 They are bursting with enthusiasm to return to activities like exercise, wearing clothes that stopped fitting and, eating certain foods and drinks they had to avoid during pregnancy.

 This is not the experience for all women after birth.
-Postnatal depression is feeling emotionally down after birth and it is common.
+Postnatal depression is feeling emotionally down after birth, and it is common.
 It is understandable given the almost instantaneous change that occurs after nine months of fundamentally personal change.
-It is important to see our healthcare team for advice if you experience these feelings (or contact the Baby Helpline on 1800 882 436).
-Help is available and you don’t need to suffer alone.
+It is essential to see our healthcare team for advice if you experience these feelings (or contact the Baby Helpline on 1800 882 436).
+Help is available, and you don’t need to suffer alone.

 My personal experience was one of relief.
 I could stop looking at my belly and wondering what was going on inside for my son.
-Now I could now see in the hospital.
 My body was back to being my own, and I started to revive a sense of self again that was missing.